promisepreston/event_app/README.md

 ## Database Setup

-Below is the Entity Relationship Diagram of the project at the logical level which is called logical schema.
-It shows how different entities of the database and their corresponding attributes which makes it easier for anyone to understand how the database is structured and how data is stored.
+Below is the Entity Relationship Diagram of the project at the logical level which is called **logical schema**.
+It shows the different entities of the database and their corresponding attributes which makes it easier for anyone to understand how the database is structured and how data is stored.

 ![Event App ERD](https://user-images.githubusercontent.com/19772307/125204636-1c13a580-e276-11eb-8e11-ba737fbf5a02.png)